jamespfennell/hoard/README.rst

 ^^^^^^^^^^

 In order to begin aggregating you need to specify remote settings.
-These describe where the aggregator is to download the feeds you want to aggregate from and the details of the object storage where the aggregated feeds should be uploaded to (if using object storage).
+These describe where the the feeds you want to aggregate are to be downloaded, the gives details about the object storage where the aggregated feeds should be uploaded to (if using object storage).
 Remote settings are specified by you in a special Python file: to generate a template for this file run::